 Pantomime is probably one of the first experiences that most children have of the theatre.
 Going by the wide smiles and screams of delight (as every juvenile in the auditorium joined in with rounds of “he’s behind you”), the next generation of theatre-goers are well and truly hooked!

 As pantomimes go, Peter Pan is a trifle perplexing.
-There is no dame; no prince; no princess; and no celebratory wedding.
+No dame, no prince, no princess, and no celebratory wedding.
 Fortunately, sword-fighting pirates, mystical mermaids, and the sheer wonder of the flying scenes go some way to make up for these dramatic deficits.

 There is no doubt that brilliant casting makes believing in the magic of Neverland and embracing the fun of pantomime just that little bit easier.